Table of Contents

-(6) It must be limited in the quantity that is available, which is why we don’t use aluminum or iron.
+(6) It must be limited in the quantity that is available, which is why we don’t use aluminium or iron.

-If the shelves are bare as you say, it may be that they don’t fill up again at all.
+If the shelves are bare as our reader says, it may be that they don’t fill up again at all.

 For example, read anything about the German Weimar hyperinflation or more recently Zimbabwe.
 You’ll see a side effect of high inflation was that there was actually very little on the shelves.
 People simply got rid of their cash as quickly as they could because it was losing so much value – hence the empty shelves.